jamf/jamfprotect/README.md

 ### Please see the [Wiki](https://github.com/jamf/jamfprotect/wiki) for specific information on each resource in this repository.

 #
-## Please note that all resoruces contained within this repository are provided as-is and are not officially supported by Jamf Support.
+## Please note that all resources contained within this repository are provided as-is and are not officially supported by Jamf Support.